 fb pixel

 The link between oral health and mental wellness is mutual.
 Our body systems are all linked together.
-When a person issues with one element of their health, they frequently struggle with other parts.
-Understanding how our dental health affects us is essential for keeping our teeth and gums healthy.
+When a person has issues with one aspect of their health, they often struggle with other areas of their health.
+It is essential to understand the impact of dental health on our overall well-being to maintain the health of our teeth and gums.

-As we understand more about how important mental health is to both quality of life and physical health, we are seeing an increased focus on it in all areas of healthcare.
-Mental health affects people’s capacity to care for themselves in every room, including dental health Poor oral health and major dental illness can also impact the brain and play a role in severe cognitive issues.
+As we gain a deeper understanding of the importance of mental health to both quality of life and physical well-being, we are witnessing an increased focus on it in all areas of healthcare.
+Mental health affects people’s capacity to care for themselves in every aspect, including dental health.
+Poor oral health and major dental illnesses can also impact the brain and play a role in severe cognitive issues.

 Oral Health Has an Impact on Mental Health

-Poor or neglected dental health can lead to a loss of self-esteem and self-confidence, detrimental to mental health.
+Poor or neglected dental health can lead to a loss of self-esteem and self-confidence, which is detrimental to mental health.

 Consider the consequences for a depressed patient who discovers that no one wants to talk to them because of their foul breath.